Winter Maintenance Tips for Wheelchair Ramps

 - Keep your ramp clear of snow and sleet by using a thick bristled push broom or plastic snow shovel.
 It is best to avoid metal shovels to prevent scratches or damage to your aluminum ramp.

 - Use non-corrosive ice melt when it gets icy.
 If you are unsure if an ice melt is corrosive, select a formula that is safe for pets.
-The only ingredient that can be in the ice melt for it to be safe to use on an aluminum wheelchair ramp is magnesium chloride
+The only ingredient that can be in the ice melt for it to be safe to use on an aluminum wheelchair ramp is magnesium chloride.
+Rock salt should never be used as it can weaken or corrode the aluminum

 - Utilize a rubber mat - consider putting down a rubber mat to improve traction.
 This can be helpful if walking on the ramp or using a wheelchair.